What are the latest funding news in the generative AI market? (June 2026)

 Insights

-We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content (text, code, images, audio, video) using generative models.
+We define the generative AI market as revenue from products and services whose primary purpose is to create or transform content, including text, code, images, audio, and video, using generative models.

-We include foundation-model APIs and licensing, GenAI platforms and tooling (build, evaluate, govern, and operate GenAI), and GenAI-first applications and related implementation services.
+We include foundation-model APIs and licensing, GenAI platforms and tooling to build, evaluate, govern, and operate GenAI, and GenAI-first applications and related implementation services.

-We exclude non-generative AI, general-purpose cloud/IT spend not attributable to GenAI workloads, and hardware/semiconductors unless you are explicitly sizing the full GenAI value chain.
+We exclude non-generative AI, general-purpose cloud or IT spend not attributable to GenAI workloads, and hardware or semiconductors unless the goal is to size the full GenAI value chain.

 You can also read our detailed analysis to understand how funding activity in the generative AI market has evolved over the last few years.